digital-asset/daml/templates/README.txt

 While automated integration tests for the create-daml-app template are being built, we have the following manual testing procedure.
+Note that this is for testing against the head of the daml repo.
+For testing against a released SDK, you can skip past the package.json step and use `daml` instead of `daml-head` after installing the released version.

 First, build the SDK from head using the `daml-sdk-head` command.
 This gives an executable DAML assistant called `daml-head` in your path.